 Layered over those anchors is the summer operating envelope — sustained 100-plus-degree heat from May through September with peak readings above 115 degrees — that imposes vehicle-soak, idle, and chauffeur-readiness constraints comparable to the Houston operating standard but on a more extreme thermal profile.
 The combination of the high-summer operating constraints, the Waste Management Open and Cactus League event-week surge dynamics, the dispersed metro-wide freight pattern across Phoenix-Scottsdale-Glendale-Tempe-Mesa, the structurally short PHX-to-downtown geometry, and the parallel Scottsdale Airport (SDL) executive-aviation cadence creates an operating market where layered vendor stacks consistently outperform single-vendor relationships.

-This index profiles nine operators ranked by their structural position in the Phoenix corporate ground market as of Q2 2026.
+This index profiles eight operators ranked by their structural position in the Phoenix corporate ground market as of Q2 2026.
 The ranking is not a “best of” list.
 It is a landscape analyst’s view of dispatch capacity, account posture, segment fit, and structural alignment to the Camelback-Corridor-and-Scottsdale freight pattern, with material attention to the Waste Management Open and Cactus League event-week surge dynamics that distinguish Phoenix from the broader Sunbelt comparison set.

 What the Phoenix rate data shows